Once a LightHouse kid, always a LightHouse kid!

 Most sites have both homework helpers to assist with the day to day and tutors who can help with a child’s specific need.

-In the 2013-14 school year, 99 percent of our students stayed in school and 72 percent passed the LEAP test on the first try.
+In the 2015-16 school year, 100 percent of our students stayed in school and avoided the juvenile justice system and teen pregnancy.

 The LightHouse encourages good citizenship and community service in all our work.
-The Teen Club participants make regular trips to the Rescue Mission to serve food to the homeless, and all students have an opportunity to participate in various service projects throughout the year.
-We match trained mentors with young people to provide positive role models.
-We also track student’s discipline issues and are pleased to report in 2013-14, 99 percent of our students avoided the juvenile justice system or teen pregnancy.
+The Teen Club high school students make regular trips to the Rescue Mission to serve food to the homeless, and all students have an opportunity to participate in various service projects throughout the year.
+We match trained mentors with young people to provide positive role models and a relationship with a caring adult.

 Our services to children are only effective if we reach the entire family.
 Our family coaches meet with and counsel each family to see what other needs might exist in the home and how the community can help.
 If complicated issues arise, children and their families can be referred to our licensed counselors for help.
 Parents also have access to laundry facilities and a computer lab.